 A compilation video is an edited series of clips taken from longer videos.
 Gameplay highlight reels are ubiquitous on video game channels, while “fail compilations” are popular on comedy channels.
 A compilation can be autobiographical, for example, YouTuber influencers will publish year-end compilations showing a medley of video highlights and key moments from their channel throughout the year.
 Further still, compilations can simply highlight a selection of items that the YouTuber is interested in (e.g. food, DIY crafts, movie clips).

 Comedy videos incorporate comedic elements to provide humorous entertainment to viewers and include the following formats:

 Lilly Singh's “Types Of Kids At School”

-With over 1 billion active users (nearly a third of the entire internet population), YouTube provides much of the world’s entertainment.
-Comedy and skits are among some of the most popular YouTube videos, often creating a viral response and generating millions of YouTube video views.
+Comedy videos are among some of the most popular YouTube videos, often creating a viral response and generating millions of views.